Skip to main content

 const [singleItem, setSingleItem] = useState(null)

-const getItem = () => {
+const getItem = async () => {

 setSingleItem(item)

-console.log("Successfully fetched single item: ", item)
+console.log("Successfully fetched item: ", item)

 }